PADME-PHT/playground/Readme.md

 ## PADME Playground

-This repository contains supplementary material for the paper titled "Will it run? - A Playground for Testing and Monitoring Decentralized Data Analytics Experiments" by [Welten et al]().
+This repository contains supplementary material for the paper titled "Will it run? - A Playground for Testing and Monitoring Decentralized Data Analytics Experiments" by [Welten et al.]().
 The offered material includes the source code, evaluation materials, a video demonstration, and screenshots of the PADME Playground.

 ## Source Code
 The sub-folder **'src'** provides the source code for the presented PoC implementation of the Playground.
-Moreover, you can find instructions on how the code can be set up locally for development in the folder's 'readme' file.
+Moreover, you can find instructions on how the code can be setup locally for development in the folder's 'readme' file.
 Furthermore, all the developed plugins used in the presented use cases are also available.

 ## Evaluation material (User study and use cases)